 Meeting for a Third Time

 This should be the time when you ask her out on an official date.
-Call her up or text her and let her know you want to go out.
+Call her up and let her know you want to go out.
 Hopefully she’ll agree!
+DON’T and I mean DON’T text her!
+Show her that she means more to you and you’re willing to be a man and ask her out!
 Wear something nice but not too formal.
 Put on some nice pants and a button up, long sleeve shirt.
 Go to the movies or go see a play or a musical.
 Plan to take her out for coffee or dessert afterwards.
 Pick her up in your car but make sure you clean it out ahead of time.
 How you present yourself will say a lot about how you treat other people.

 It is during this date that you might be ready to tell her that you want to exclusively date her.
 That you like her and want to see things work out with the two of you.
 However, those are the hardest words to say.
 This is the second hardest obstacle.
 You may start by holding her hand or putting your arm around her shoulders.
 Look at her body language to let you know how she feels about your advances.
 However, above all, you must respect her physically.
 Don’t go too far.
 A woman’s body is her own and I also believe that it belongs to God.
 Her body will also belong to you if you two get married but remember, you’re only on your first official date.
 Any upstanding woman will love you so much more if you respect her body, be a gentleman and listen to what she tells you through her speech and body language.